 How to create an app that will lead to the ultimate success of my business? this is one question that every entrepreneur deeply ponders over.
 Agree or disagree, mobile apps iconically represent our tech-driven age.
 There is an app for almost every single thing in life.
 New app ideas continue to come in to extend this horizon further.
 As a fresh new year is knocking at our door, it is a great time to dive into mobile app development & create a successful app venture.
-When you are beaming with joy to know how to create an app from scratch, the below stats will surely increase your interest more.
+When you are beaming with joy knowing how to build an app and other components from scratch, the stats below will surely increase your interest.

 A user, on average, spent nearly 4 hours and 10 minutes daily on smartphones which is around a 20% increase from the same statistics the previous year.
 According to other statistics, 92% of mobile time is actually spent on apps and not browsers.
 So, for the vast majority of people, the importance of the mobile web is already replaced by that of mobile apps.
 No wonder businesses always show their interest in developing an app to shape their digital footprints.